-4 Signs You Could Have Heart Failure
+4 Signs You Are Headed For Heart Failure

 February might be the shortest month of the year, but it gives us a lot to celebrate.
 You may already be enjoying Black History Month or gearing up for a date with your significant other on the 14th, but February also brings us American Heart Month.